 The Board has ultimate responsibility for ANZ’s Risk Management Framework with the support of five Board sub-committees:

 Our Internal Audit function evaluates and provides advice on how to improve the effectiveness of ANZ’s operations, including our risk management processes.
-Internal Audit reports to the Board’s Risk Committee each quarter and our Chief Risk Officer attends the Audit Committee twice a year to report on the effectiveness of the risk management framework and any material issues.
+Internal Audit reports to the Risk Committee quarterly and our Chief Risk Officer attends the Audit Committee twice a year to report on the effectiveness of the Risk Management Framework and any material issues.

 ANZ has a clear framework for managing reputation, social and environmental risks.

 Our Reputation Risk Policy helps employees identify the day-to-day issues that can impact ANZ’s reputation.
 The policy highlights decisions that are particularly important to ANZ’s reputation, like designing or approving a product, lending money to a new client or entering a joint venture with a third party.

 The Reputation Risk Committee supports the implementation of the policy and provides a forum where employees can obtain advice on complex or controversial issues involving clients, transactions or products.